chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 I established a standard code review process that ensured code quality.

-As a result, I created a scalable, type-safe system that reduced bugs and improved team productivity, enabling independent frontend and backend development for faster iterations.
+As a result, I created a scalable, type-safe system that improved team productivity, enabling independent frontend and backend development for faster iterations.

  > What were the main challenges, and how did you ensure the new architecture was scalable and maintainable?